DEFRA/rod-licensing/README.md

 the management and versioning of multiple packages which comprise the rod licensing digital service.

-Rename npmrc.example to .npmrc, and then run `npm install` in the root project will install dependencies of all workspaces as well as dev dependencies.
+Run `cp npmrc.example .npmrc`, and then run `npm install` in the root project to install dependencies of all workspaces as well as dev dependencies.
 Local packages which depend on one another will be linked locally (using symbolic links).